EO4wellness/leary-leerie/SUSE Scholarship/Lesson1.md

 -- needs speed
 -- integrating customer feedback
 -- adapting to technology
+* Cloud Native Tooling
+* Cloud Native Applications
+* "Cloud native refers to the set of practices which empowers an organization to build and manage applications at scale, while using private, hybrid, or public cloud providers."
+* the key to cloud native deployment is SPEED and AGILITY
+* this means how quickly an organiation can respond to change
+* while increasing its feature velocity
+* containers are closely-associated with Cloud Native terminology
+* containers are SMALL and MANAGEABLE units
+* containers have an application running inside
+* container pros:
+  - can be deployed FAST
+  - is RESILIENT
+  - is Easily Managed
+* microservice architecture is often chosen
+* miscroservices represents
+  - small services
+  - independent services
+  - can be easily containerized

 ## [1.5 CNCF and Cloud-Native Tooling](https://classroom.udacity.com/nanodegrees/nd064-1/parts/30cb07da-8fd4-4438-a209-b3457adb5d82/modules/7b21dfa4-aac8-4d24-82c5-65325e6dc691/lessons/092ac437-081d-4946-b54d-a2f537931c13/concepts/79ae4fb8-2601-43f5-a879-8470d4a6c21c)
 * Tools to manage containers at scale